Reuse permitted under the Copystraight paradigm.

 Beware of those who want to make you click-through!

-Nina Paley's cartoon on
+Watch Nina Paley's animated cartoon explaining

 End User License Agreements.